Bikini Atoll: Swimsuit design

 Marshall Islands woman wears a traditional nieded or clothing mat.
-Ironically, the Marshallese women were socially comfortable exhibiting bare breasts, in contrast to many Western countries where the bikini's covering of nipples was a key to modesty.
+The Marshallese women were socially comfortable exhibiting bare breasts, in contrast to many Western countries where the bikini's covering of nipples was a key to modesty.

 On 5 July 1946, four days after the first nuclear device (nicknamed Able) was detonated over Bikini Atoll during Operation Crossroads, Louis Réard introduced a new swimsuit design named the bikini after the atoll.
 Réard was a French mechanical engineer by training and manager of his mother's lingerie shop in Paris.
 He introduced the new garment to the media and public on 5 July 1946 at Piscine Molitor, a public pool in Paris.

 He hired Micheline Bernardini, an 18-year-old nude dancer from the Casino de Paris, to demonstrate his design.
 It featured string briefs of 30 sqin of cloth with newspaper-type print and was an immediate sensation.
 Bernardini received 50,000 fan letters, many of them from men.
 Réard hoped that his swimsuit's revealing style would create an "explosive commercial and cultural reaction" similar in intensity to the social reaction to 1946 nuclear explosion on Bikini Atoll.
 Fashion writer Diana Vreeland described the bikini as the "atom bomb of fashion".

 Because the bikini exposes a woman's thighs, it violates the Marshall Islanders' modern customs of modesty, whereas cultural taboos regarding women's breasts are less strict on the islands.
 Marshall Island women swim in their muumuus, which are made of a fine polyester that dries quickly.
 Wearing a bikini in the Marshall Islands is mainly limited to restricted-access beaches and pools like those at private resorts or on United States government facilities on Kwajalein Atoll within the Ronald Reagan Ballistic Missile Defense Test Site.